seven-mile/ScriptHookWar3/readme.md

 ### Coming Refactor

 I will refactor the code recently.
 The structure is kind of confusing, and performance optimization is also needed.

+2.7 update: I will probably update this project to C++ 20 Module architecture ;)

 ### Todo